 If you bought a site and you built your home on it, then check out the documentation and the dates.
 You may be due a refund.
 Likewise for developers.
 When renovating a property yourself, be mindful of a potential gain down the line.
 If it is your PPR for the entire period of ownership, then there is no issue.
 It only becomes an issue when some or all the gain is taxable.
 In that instance, check if you have any losses to offset against the gain.
 The key is to keep proper documentation and don’t throw it away.
 Otherwise, you may have a battle on your hands to reduce your CGT liability with Revenue.

 Interested in getting your taxes right?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us about you and how we can help.